jameswylie/vue-email-autocomplete/README.md

 # vue-email-autocomplete
-A configurable &amp; lightweight Vue email wrapper component which enables "out of the box" email autocomplete/suggestions on input elements.
+A configurable &amp; lightweight Vue input wrapper component which enables "out of the box" email autocomplete/suggestions on input elements.

 ✅ A wrapper component so you can use alongside other form enabled libraries (such as Buefy).\
 ✅ Customizable.\